halvisg/Master_thesis_VANET_testbed/README.md

 ### 6. Install MAVProxy

 MAVProxy is used to split data stream so that we can connect to the drones from multiple sources.
 In our case QGroundControl and the testbed.
+The following instructions were extraced from ArduPilot [documentation](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html).

 install MAVProxy and add it to the *PATH*.